sumenties/PCA-plot-example/README.md

 # PCA-plot-example
-How to create PCA plot in Python.
+PCA analyis and visualization on a gene expression dataset in Python.